Shell4026/ShellProtector/README.ENG.md

 A user key of 0 bytes can be figured out by simply turning the compiled shader into an assembler and analyzing it.

 A 4-byte user key can be figured out if someone takes the time to do so.
-(A 4-byte key = 32 lines of parameters.)
+(4-byte key = 32 parameters / 11 parameters(using parameter-multiplexing))

 An 8-byte user key would take a long time to crack on a personal computer.
-(8-byte key = 64 parameters)
+(8-byte key = 64 parameters / 12 parameters)

 User keys starting at 12 bytes are impossible to crack on a modern computer.
-(12-byte key = 96 parameter fields)
+(12-byte key = 96 parameter / 13 parameters)

-It is safe to increase the number of user keys by using a minimum of 96 parameter spaces.
+It is safe to increase the number of user keys by using a minimum of 96 parameter spaces(13 when using parameter multiplexing).
 Please be mindful of your parameter space when setting your keys.

 A 0-byte user key is a minimal defense, and should be effective against toolkiddies using simple tools.